RAGLEY HALL (Warwickshire): Charles and Diana first encounter.

 In reality, Belvoir Castle dates back to the 11th century and it is located in the county of Leicestershire, about 110 kilometres northwest from Birmingham.

-Nowadays, the castle is open to the public and in our ‘Activities’ section you’ll find further details about how to visit this dreamy building.
+Nowadays, the castle is open to the public and you’ll find all the details about how to visit this dreamy building here!

 However, things changed in season 4 and Belvoir Castle was replaced by Burghley House as Windsor Castle.
 Burghley House is an Elizabethan stately home in Lincolnshire (120 kilometres to the east of Birmingham) which was built under the reign of Queen Elizabeth I, the last monarch of House Tudor.